threefoldtech/atomicswap/README.md

 Find more support coins/wallets on:

- + [rivine/atomicswap](https://github.com/rivine/atomicswap): atomic swap (full-client) tools to swap with BTC and various altcoins
+ + [rivine/decredatomicswap](https://github.com/rivine/decredatomicswap): atomic swap (full-client) tools to swap with BTC and various altcoins.
+Binaries for the original Decred Atomic swap tools are also provided here.
  + [threefoldfoundation/tfchain](https://github.com/threefoldfoundation/tfchain): atomic swap (full-client) tool (`tfchainc`) to swap with TFT

 ## Atomic Swaps with thin clients